-How To Successful Leave Your Medical Practice
+How To Successfully Leave Your Medical Practice

 Leaving a job is always hard.
 Whether you are leaving voluntarily or not, you have a lot of decisions to make.
 You will be losing a relationship with an employer, will need to reconsider your financial situation, and will have to consider the legal consequences.
 You can address these issues with your employer.
 If you are being terminated and must leave your medical practice, make sure to discuss your reasons and concerns as soon as possible in order to ensure you are not being wrongfully discharged.